Getting Started Edit

 senderRole Edit

-filter should be given either the string system
+The senderRole filter should be given either the string system, or,

 means notifications that come form the system itself, rather than another